hughrawlinson/learning-haskell/notes/06-Higher-Order-Functions.md

  * `10 / 5` is the same as `(/5) 10`

 ## Some higher-orderism is in order
+* You can pass functions as parameters into other functions
+ * Remember to use parens in type signatures as otherwise everything is right associative.
+  * Except when you're using infix operators
+   * Except on the third Tuesday in November
+    * You don't have to use parens when a function is returning a function be
+* Functions can return other functions (for partial application and other purposes)
+* Functions are "things" of type
 ## Maps and filters
+* Map is pretty simple, it runs through a list applying a function to each of the values, and returns the resulting list.
+* Filter filters your list using a predicate function (a -> Bool)
+* takeWhile runs through a list until your function returns false, then stops.

 ## Lambdas
+* Anonymous functions.
+Hooray.
+* Specified like `(\x -> x ++ "!")` or whatever

 ## Only folds and horses